 Although we argue that a shift to federal courts is appropriate for litigation challenging the adequacy of merger disclosure, we maintain that a successful shift requires the federal courts to police the quality and resolution of merger litigation carefully.
 We conclude that federal courts should require that the payment of mootness fees be subject to judicial review.
 We further argue that the payment of a mootness fee should be conditioned on litigation resulting in a material corrective disclosure—the same legal standard required by Trulia.
 We propose that the Federal Rules of Civil Procedure be amended to implement these requirements or alternatively that federal judges use their inherent authority to adopt these requirements.
 We ultimately view these changes as necessary to limit frivolous litigation and provide for transparency and judicial oversight of the litigation process.

 Securities law, complex litigation, mootness dismissal, shareholders, empirical legal studies, takeover law, mergers & acquisitions, M&A, attorney fees, class actions, forum selection, fiduciary duty, Federal Rules of Civil Procedure, FRCP

 Vanderbilt Law Review

 Cain, Matthew D.; Fisch, Jill E.; Davidoff Solomon, Steven; and Thomas, Randall, "Mootness Fees" (2019).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2083.